wdfeer/Ferrum/README.md

 - _Gustav_  - massive base-demolishing gun, only 1 may be built per map, can only be operated manually or via logic

-Possible new features include:
+**Possible new features include:**
 - Magnetic items or blocks based on the ferromagnetic properties of Iron.
+- New units, produced with iron or steel.
-- More _unique_ blocks, which can
+- More cool guns.

 _Note: no erekir support_